danydoerr/GraphTeams/README.md

     * adjust the choices of the delta threshold (for more information on this parameter, read our soon-to-be published paper);

-3. Run 'snakemake --cores <number of cores you want to allocate for running GraphTeams>
+3. Run 'snakemake --cores {number of cores you want to allocate for running GraphTeams}
 4. Identified graph teams will be written to the graph_teams sub-directory